Universal-Basic-Compute/serenissima/docs/architecture/building-creation.md

    - Integration with other building-related tools

 5. **PlaceableObjectManager**: Unified component for placing objects.
-   - Handles placement of buildings
+   - Handles placement of buildings and other object types
    - Applies type-specific constraints and validation
    - Provides consistent UI for object placement
    - Supports rotation and positioning